 Simon Clarke grew up and now lives in the St Ives area of Cornwall, England.
-This Atlantic environment continues to be a recurring source of influence.
-After undergraduate and postgraduate degrees he was an Art Fellow at Plymouth University.
+This Atlantic environment is a recurring source of influence.
+After undergraduate and postgraduate degrees he was a Fellow at Plymouth University.
 He then moved to live and work in Kenya.
 While a Lecturer in Fine Art at Kenyatta University he introduced photography into his practice drawing inspiration from the landscape, people and culture of Kenya.
 On his return to England, visits to New York and Paris provided new subjects.
 While fieldwork visits back in East Africa led to a PhD with photography and digital art informing field methods and creative practice.

 Clarke is the author of commissioned art and design publications and self-published books on his photography and digital projects (surreal explorations into environment, industry, science and the future).
 He has exhibited and lectured internationally and his work is featured in a number of international publications.